nocomplexity/0complexity/README.md

 # Contributing

 The following people have contributed to this RFC document of principles:
- [name] [OPTIONAL email] [Optional Organisation name ]
+ [name] [OPTIONAL email] [Optional Organization name ]

-If you like your name stated here: This book is open source.
+If you like your name stated here: This publication is open source.
 Issues and pull requests are welcome.
 All contributors will be added to this list.
-So Get involved in the discussion to make it better!
+So join the discussions and make IT better!

 # Licensing

 When you submit text to which you hold the copyright, you agree to license it under:
 * Creative Commons Attribution-ShareAlike 4.0 Unported License (“CC BY-SA”), or
 * CC0 1.0 Universal (CC0 1.0)